Azure-Samples/ms-identity-javascript-nodejs-tutorial/5-AdvancedScenarios/1-call-graph-bff/README.md

 ---
 page_type: sample
-name: React SPA with Express back-end calling Microsoft Graph using the backend for frontend proxy pattern
+name: A React SPA with a Node.Js (Express) back-end using the Backend For Frontend (BFF) Proxy pattern to authenticate users with Azure AD and calling Microsoft Graph
-description: React SPA with Express back-end calling Microsoft Graph using the backend for frontend proxy pattern
+description: A React SPA with a Node.Js (Express) back-end using the Backend For Frontend (BFF) Proxy pattern to authenticate users with Azure AD and calling Microsoft Graph on the user's behalf
 languages:
  - javascript
  - react